-These tips were originally compiled to help students find a UBC Faculty of Medicine supervisor for the Summer Student Research Program (SSRP) or similar summership programs thus information provided may not be applicable for all situations.
+Tips for finding a research supervisor in the Faculty of Medicine.These tips are aimed at students seeking a UBC Faculty of Medicine supervisor for the FoM Summer Student Research Program (FoM SSRP) or similar summership programs so the information provided may not be applicable for all situations.

-- Think about how you could contribute to the research goals of your potential supervisor
+- Think about how you could contribute to the research goals of your potential supervisor.

 - What specific skills or knowledge could you bring to the role that you have gained from previous research experience (paid or volunteer), other work/volunteer experience or related coursework.

 - Consider both hard skills (e.g. specific lab techniques or computer knowledge) and soft skills (e.g. communication, time management, adaptability, etc.).

 - If you plan to discuss a specific funding opportunity or program, such as the FoM SSRP, be prepared to answer questions about the rules, application process and deadlines of the program(s).

 Do I need to have my own project idea?

 No. Typically supervisors do not expect students to approach them with a specific project idea.